 - For the first week, write down protocol until you get into a routine: School schedule, naps, classes and practices, extracurricular activities, meals, snacks and homework.
 Loop her into the timing of things, such as when to be outside to catch the school bus, how long it may take on a busy morning to drive to school, and how long it realistically takes your kid to get dressed and to eat breakfast.
 As a general note, before you leave the house in the morning, you might want to give her a rundown of the day's events, especially if there are changes to the routine.

 - Explain the rules for phone, TV, and computer time in your house or else your 7-year-old daughter may convince her that she never leaves for school without a full viewing of Camp Rock 2.

 - Discuss how you'd like your nanny to handle her social media activity when she's with your children.

 - Consider making a calendar for her (and you) to refer to and encourage her to add to it as she gets more comfortable.
 You should schedule regular check-ins with your nanny to go over any concerns that come up on the job.

 Spread the Word

-- Alert your child's school, your building's doorman and friends of your new nanny and her name.
+- Alert your child's school, your building's doorman, and friends about your new nanny and give them her name.
 Many schools will not release your child to someone not on an authorized list.